 The huge weight of a fully loaded lorry or any other HGV (Heavy Goods Vehicle) represents a serious danger to those travelling on the road when there is a collision.
 The severity of injuries can be far worse than simply whiplash or soft tissue damage.
 Commonly, we see bone fractures, psychological trauma and head injuries forming the central point of an HGV accident claim.
 Many claimants suffer limited mobility and independence, and are unable to work or maintain their pre-accident day-to-day lifestyle.

 When can you make an HGV accident claim?

 When someone is injured a road traffic accident or any other incident involving an HGV, the injured party can look to pursue a claim for compensation.
 As with all claims, you must allege negligence (responsibility) against someone else, as it is not possible to claim compensation if the injured party was at fault and is responsible for their own injuries.

 Common scenarios leading to lorry and HGV accident compensation claims include:

 - A lorry or HGV colliding with the rear of a vehicle at a junction

-- Poorly maintained vehicles being unfit for use on the highway
+- Poorly maintained vehicles being unfit for use

 - HGV drivers failing to take sufficient rests (as required by law) and causing collisions due to fatigue